Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ### Acknowledgements

-- Special mention is also deserved my mentor Medale Oluwafemi.
+- Special mention is also deserved by my mentor Medale Oluwafemi.
-- As tutoring team asweal.
+- As a tutoring team as well.